jcole75/arc_2025_mindsai/README.md

   - `prompt`: serialized ARC prompt text (e.g., `solve: train input1 … output1 … test tinput1 …`). all output boards follow: `{total_chars} {height} {width} {symbols} …`. symbols are the unique symbols in the order they are encountered in the grid.
   - `correct_answer`: serialized target string (`{total_chars} {height} {width} {symbols} …`).
   The hosted dataset `mindware/arc-agi-mega` already exposes these columns, so setting `"MODEL_CONFIG_MODULES": "codet5_660m_arcmega"` automatically streams prompts from HuggingFace before TTFT/AIRV training.

+### Extra Datasets

+- Extra datasets are used by the TPU trainer and not included here due to size.
+They were uploaded to a kaggle dataset.